Time to break, reinvent, impact and change the foundation of how we engage story leaders in the creative space.

 Co-Founder Jill Gilbert- Head of Creative Affairs, Luma Pictures

-Jill Gilbert is the Head of Animated Content at Luma, where she plays an instrumental role in transitioning the company from its core business as a VFX/animation vendor to a content creation studio.
-Since joining Luma in 2016, she has built a slate of projects consisting of original animated feature films and animated short form content.
-The first animated feature film is slated for pre-production in 2018.
+Jill Gilbert is the Head of Creative Affairs at Luma, where she plays an instrumental role in transitioning the company from its core business as a VFX/animation vendor to a content creation studio.
+Since joining Luma in 2016, she has built a slate of projects consisting of original animated and live- action feature-films and animated short form content.

 Prior to joining Luma, Gilbert was Executive Producer and Managing Director for Psyop, an innovative animation studio in the advertising and branding industry for the last 16 years, working with such clients as Coke, Nike, Samsung, AMC and Super Cell.
 She launched an IP initiative for the company and oversaw the development and production for original content.
 From late 2011 until early 2014, Gilbert was Vice President of Production for the newly launched feature animation division at Paramount Pictures in Hollywood.
 In this role, she successfully launched Paramount Animation’s first film, SpongeBob SquarePants in 3D into production and oversaw all creative and production‐related aspects of the movie, which was released in February 2015.